cyevgeniy/bpv/README.md

 - `currentVersion` holds current software's version.
 - `rules` is an array of objects with information about files that contain version strings and how version strings look. `{{version}}` in the "version" property is an actual semver version.
-Use `\"` if you want to escape quotes.
+Use `\"` to escape quotes.

 ### Example